canhminhdo/spec-based/ReadMe.md

 - Divide & Conquer approach to generating state sequences in a stratified way.

-- Parallelizing the whole process of environment from generating state sequences to checking such state sequences to be accepted by specifications.
+- Parallelizing the whole process of the environment from generating state sequences to checking such state sequences to be accepted by specifications.

 ## Dependences
-- MySQL is a relational database which is used to save all state sequences after checked by Maude programs.
+- MySQL is a relational database that is used to save all state sequences after being checked by Maude programs.
-- Redis is used as a cache memory to avoid duplicate states as well as state sequences.
+- Redis is used as a memory cache to avoid duplicate states as well as state sequences.
-- RabbitMQ is used as message broker to deliver messages to workers.
+- RabbitMQ is used as a message broker to deliver messages to workers.
 - Maude is used to load specification and test state sequences by using meta-programing supported by itself.
-- JPF is known as a model checker software specialized to Java programs which is used to generate state sequences.
+- JPF is known as a model checker software specialized in Java programs that is used to generate state sequences.

 ## How to install
 - Clone the source code to your computer and go to the source code directory.